 Small businesses may be hesitant to invest more in SEO, but executives attest to its advantages.

-Visual Objects data found that small businesses that invest in SEO engage digital marketing as a means of supporting revenue generation.
+Visual Objects data from 2021 found that small businesses that invest in SEO engage digital marketing as a means of supporting revenue generation.

 The most direct benefits of SEO are generating traffic and ranking highly in search results pages.
 These benefits may eventually lead to revenue growth, but SEO is unlikely to boost revenue directly.